Rusty-Thunderbird/Gold-Silver-Ratio-Dynamics-and-Cross-Metal-Signals-Copper-/README.md

 ## Disclaimer
 This project is for **educational and research purposes only**.
 It does not constitute investment advice or a recommendation to buy or sell any asset.
+The repository contains two notebook versions: a baseline analysis using data through 30 November 2025 and an updated version through 07 January 2026, allowing for explicit robustness and hindsight-bias checks.